AdobeDocs/analytics.it-IT/help/analyze/mobile-app/curator.md

 Dopo che hai condiviso una scorecard, i destinatari possono accedervi sulle loro dashboard di Analytics.
 Se apporti successive modifiche alla scorecard nel Creatore di scorecard, queste verranno automaticamente aggiornate nella scorecard condivisa.
 Gli utenti esecutivi vedranno poi i cambiamenti dopo aver aggiornato la scorecard nella loro app.

-If you update the Scorecard by adding new components, you may want to share the scorecard again (and check the **Automatically Share embedded components with recipients** option) in order to make sure that your executive users have access to these changes.
+If you update the Scorecard by adding new components, you may want to share the scorecard again (and check the **Share embedded components** option) in order to make sure that your executive users have access to these changes.

 ## Aiutare gli utenti esecutivi a configurare l’app